cloudfoundry/docs-bosh/content/persistent-disks.md

 During the disk migration from one disk type and size to another, the Director communicates with the Agent to attach both existing and newly created disk to the same VM and copy over any existing data.
 After the transfer successfully completes, the Director deletes the original disk and keeps the new disk attached to the VM instance.

+!!! note
-<p class="note">Note: An IaaS might disallow attaching particular disk types and sizes to certain VM types.
-Consult your IaaS documentation for more information.</p>
+    An IaaS might disallow attaching particular disk types and sizes to certain VM types.
+Consult your IaaS documentation for more information.

 ---
 ## Orphaned Disks {: #orphaned-disks }